rust-cli/book/src/tutorial/packaging.md

 There are a few approaches,
-and we'll look at three of them from "quickest to set up" to "most convenient for users".
+and we'll look at three of them from quickest to set up to most convenient for users.

 ## Quickest: `cargo publish`

 The easiest way to publish your app is with cargo.
 Do you remember how we added external dependencies to our project?
-Cargo downloaded them from its default "crate registry", [crates.io].
+Cargo downloaded them from its default crate registry: [crates.io].
 With `cargo publish`,
-you too can publish crates to [crates.io].
-And this works for all crates, including those with binary targets.
+you can publish crates to [crates.io], and this works for all crates, including those with binary targets.

-Publishing a crate to [crates.io] is pretty straightforward:
+Publishing a crate to [crates.io] can be done in a few steps.
-If you haven't already, create an account on [crates.io].
-Currently, this is done via authorizing you on GitHub, so you'll need to have a GitHub account
-(and be logged in there).
+First, if you haven't already, create an account on [crates.io], which is done by authorizing you on GitHub, so you'll need to have a GitHub account and be logged in there.
-Next, you log in using cargo on your local machine.
+Second, you log in using cargo on your local machine.
 For that, go to your
 [crates.io account page],
 create a new token,
-and then run `cargo login <your-new-token>`.
+and run `cargo login <your-new-token>`.
 You only need to do this once per computer.
 You can learn more about this
 in cargo's [publishing guide].

-Now that cargo as well as crates.io know you, you are ready to publish crates.
+Now that cargo and crates.io know you, you are ready to publish crates.
-Before you hastily go ahead and publish a new crate (version), it's a good idea to open your `Cargo.toml` once more and make sure you added the necessary metadata.
+Before you hastily go ahead and publish a new crate version, it's a good idea to open your `Cargo.toml` once more and make sure you added the necessary metadata.
 You can find all the possible fields you can set